Normalizers and centralizers of subnormal subsystems of fusion systems: Introduction

 \item [(e)] $N_{N_\F(\E)}(T)=N_\F(T,\E)$ and $C_{N_\F(\E)}(T)=C_\F(T)$. \item [(f)] Suppose $\F$ is constrained and $G$ is a model for $\F$.
 If $H\subn G$ with $T=S\cap H$ and $\F_T(H)=\E$, then $N_\F(\E)=\F_{N_S(H)}(N_G(H))$. \end{itemize} \end{Th}

-In part (a) of the above theorem we use the notion of the product subsystem mentioned before, where $\E N_S(\E)$ stands more precisely for $(\E N_S(\E))_\F$.
-Another concrete description of $N_\F(\E)$ (which somehow resembles the definition of $\bN_\L(\H)$) is given in Theorem~\ref{T:FusionNormalizerGenerate} below.
+The proof of Theorem~\ref{T:FusionNormalizerNew} can be found after Lemma~\ref{L:EfullyNormalized}.
+In part (a) of the theorem we use the notion of the product subsystem mentioned before, where $\E N_S(\E)$ stands more precisely for $(\E N_S(\E))_\F$.
+Another concrete description of $N_\F(\E)$ (which somehow resembles the definition of $\bN_\L(\H)$) is given in Theorem~\ref{T:FusionNormalizerGenerate}.

 A weak version of Theorem~\ref{T:MainER} is crucial in proving Theorem~\ref{T:FusionNormalizerNew}(c).
 If $\E$ is fully $\F$-normalized, then notice that $N_\F(\E)$ is by parts (c) and (d) of Theorem~\ref{T:FusionNormalizerNew} the largest saturated subsystem of $\F$ containing $\E$ as a normal subsystem.
 In Lemma~\ref{L:EfullyNormalized} we give some equivalent conditions for $\E$ to be fully $\F$-normalized.